Sarah became a member of the PSPA in 2008 when her mum was first diagnosed.

 Living with PSP/ CBD is demanding, frightening and physically exhausting; and all-encompassing.
 Accessing support can be difficult, time-consuming and overwhelming; taking care of the person living with the illness and those around them equally so.

-Sarah runs the local group in Kent; which meet on a bi-monthly basis and together they share stories and support each other over tea and biscuits.
-She also assists on the evening helpline.
-Being a volunteer and now a Trustee helps Sarah make sense of what happened to her family but more importantly enables her to not just give something back to the charity but also makes sure that this illness does not get the better of her.
+Sarah used to run the local group in Kent; which met on a bi-monthly basis and together they shared stories and support over tea and biscuits.
+She also used to assist on the evening helpline.
+Sarah was a volunteer who became a Trustee, which helped her to make sense of what happened to her family and enabled her to give something back to the charity, but also makes sure that this illness does not get the better of her.
 A gesture that Sarah’s mum would approve of.